 6. Dog-friendly or not dog-friendly

 Whether to go dog-friendly is a decision that all cottage owners need to make.
 On the Yorkshire Coast, in particular, there is a big demand for dog-friendly holiday cottages.
 Many beaches, cafes and pubs will allow dogs and people are looking for somewhere they can stay with their whole family, including their four-legged friend.

 7. Make the most of outside space…

 It’s not always possible to have outside space on the coast – especially in traditional fishing villages like Robin Hood's Bay.
 Often, people are willing to compromise on outside space if proximity to the sea is important to them.
 However, if you do have a patio or garden, no matter how small it is, you can make the most of it with potted shrubs and seating.
 For example at Little Pearl above, a small table and chairs to eat breakfast on or have a glass of wine in the evening makes the little terrace usable and inviting.

-These tips will help you create a design for your coastal holiday cottage that will really appeal to guests.
+We hope these tips have given you some inspiration for your coastal holiday cottage.
 For even more inspiration, browse our range of Yorkshire Coast holiday cottages.